open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 of approximately 40 bytes.
 An SDK caching wrappers per span holds them for the span's lifetime.
 The thread-local struct is four words per thread.

-In the profiler: four integers per process beyond what OTEP 4947 already retains, and no per-sample allocation the existing path does not already make.
+In the profiler: nothing per process beyond what OTEP 4947 already retains, and no per-sample allocation the existing path does not already make.

 ### Trace sampling